uniwebcms/framework/README.md

 Start with minimal schemas during development.
 Add parameters and options as your components mature and your use case expands—for flexibility across related sites, for content creator empowerment, or for deep visual editor integration.
 The schema defines what content teams can achieve with each component, scaled to your project's requirements.

-### The Power of Specialization
+### Scaling Beyond a Single Site

-Build one Foundation for a vertical (documentation, marketing, corporate, medical, legal, real estate) and deploy to dozens of client sites.
+The same Foundation that powers your site can serve others.
+Build once for a vertical (documentation, marketing, corporate, medical, legal, real estate), then optionally deploy to multiple client sites.
 Updates propagate automatically, controlled by per-site versioning policies.

 **Developers maintain Foundations.** Build and refine components without managing individual client content.

 **Content teams manage content.** Work with Git and Markdown, or use the [Uniweb App](https://uniweb.app) for a professional visual editing experience.
 Components are built by developers; content teams compose with them as if they were native app features—no code required.

-This separation eliminates bottlenecks and lets each team focus on their expertise.
+This separation eliminates bottlenecks and lets each team focus on their expertise—whether you're working solo on one site or coordinating across multiple teams and projects.

 ## Deployment